esl/MongooseIM/doc/modules/mod_stream_management.md

 `stale_h` is set to true with the proper garbage collection configuration.
 Then, when removing a record from the `sm_session` table (which happens when the state of the previous session is also dropped), a new record is added to this new table with the `smid` and `h` values of the dropped session, together with a timestamp.
-Then, when a new session attempting resumption queries `mod_stream_management` for the data behind a `smid`, `mod_stream_management` can answer one of the
+Next, when a new session attempting resumption queries `mod_stream_management` for the data behind a `smid`, `mod_stream_management` can answer with one of the following:
-following:

 ```erlang
 {sid, ejabberd_sm:sid()} | {stale_h, non_neg_integer()} | {error, smid_not_found}.